Skip to main content

 Bleak Houses: Disappointment and Failure in Architecture

 Brittain-Catlin, Timothy (2014) Bleak Houses: Disappointment and Failure in Architecture.
+First Edition.
 MIT Press, Cambridge, Mass and London, UK, 192 pp. ISBN 978-0-262-02669-7.
 (The full text of this publication is not currently available from this repository.
 You may be able to access a copy if URLs are provided) (KAR id:35986)

 The full text of this publication is not currently available from this repository.
 You may be able to access a copy if URLs are provided.